opencadc/canfar-portal/docs/quick_start_en.md

 The VM operating system has only a minimal set of packages.
 For this example, we will use:

-- the [SExtractor](http://www.astromatic.net/software/sextractor) package to create catalogues of stars and galaxies.
+- the [SExtractor](http://www.astromatic.net/software/sextractor) package to detect astronomical sources in FITS images and create catalogues of stars and galaxies.
 - We also need to read FITS images.
 Most FITS images from CADC come Rice-compressed with an `fz` extension.
 SExtractor only reads uncompressed images, so we also need the `funpack` utility to uncompress the incoming data.
 The `funpack` executable is included in the package `libcfitsio-bin`.

 Let's install them both system wide after a fresh update of the Ubuntu repositories: